open-life-science/open-life-science.github.io/nasa/index.md

 # About

 Over three years starting in 2024, we will deliver five 6-week Virtual Cohorts per year.
 The cohorts will engage participants in hands-on implementation of open science concepts and tools.
-This program will teach one OpenCore Module per week, by bringing in speakers from across different scientific domains, allowing learners to actively embed their training in their work and reflect on their learning with guidance from expert practioners.
+This program will teach one OpenCore Module per week, by bringing in speakers from across different scientific domains, allowing learners to actively embed their training in their work and reflect on their learning with guidance from expert practitioners.

 # Timeline